Blog

 As discussed in another blog, that series of paintings created between 2019-2021 explored the pre-historic alternatives to patriarchal religions.

-Patriarchal religions are based on the idea that the human male is made in God’s image, human females can only access God through men and all other species are subordinate to humans.
-This is the root of the not only the problem of gender inequality and violence, but the disastrous impacts of violence against the planet.
+Patriarchal religions are based on the idea that the human male is made in God’s image, human females can only access God through men, and all other species are subordinate to humans.
+The theory that inspired this series of paintings suggests that the patriarchal religions are the root of, not only the problem of gender inequality and violence, but the disastrous impacts of violence against the planet.

 Michelangelo’s gorgeous painting, shown below, is the powerful and iconic image of this system of belief.